-Additionally, the bill ensures that the costs of DNA testing can be borne by either the state or the petitioner, with a provision that testing cannot be denied due to the petitioner's inability to pay.
-It also grants the right to legal representation for petitioners, with provisions for appointing counsel for indigent individuals.
-Importantly, the bill introduces a new clause stating that a court's order denying a petition for DNA testing will be considered a final judgment for the purposes of appeal, thereby streamlining the appeals process for individuals seeking to challenge such denials.
-The effective date for these changes is set for October 1, 2025.
+Additionally, the bill stipulates that the costs of DNA testing may be borne by either the state or the petitioner, ensuring that inability to pay does not prevent access to testing.
+It also grants petitioners the right to legal representation, with provisions for appointing counsel for indigent individuals.
+Importantly, the bill establishes that a court's denial of a petition for DNA testing will be considered a final judgment, allowing for an appeal.
+The changes are set to take effect on October 1, 2025.

 JUD Joint Favorable: 54-102kk